Designations Congruent with Things: Chapter 9

 “And so you wouldn’t have been thinking about my thresholding theory.”

-“No, I generally leave that sort of thing in your dubiously capable hands,” Hermann replies, sipping his sherry, avoiding eye contact.
+“No, I generally leave such things in your dubiously capable hands.”
+Hermann sips his sherry, avoiding eye contact.

-“Given that you had no idea I’d screwed around with operator neuronal excitability, you must have assumed our fundamental drift compatibility.”
+“Given you had no idea I’d screwed around with neuronal excitability on the operator end, you must have assumed our fundamental drift compatibility.”

 “I assumed nothing,” Hermann said.
 “Will you lie down?
 You look extremely alarming."

-“The only thing I assumed,” Hermann says dryly, “is that, in the absence of some mitigating factor, a second drift would likely be too much for you to withstand, given that the first one nearly killed you, and so I was willing to be that mitigating factor.”
+“The only thing I assumed,” Hermann says dryly, “was that, in the absence of some mitigating factor, a second Drift would likely be too much for you to withstand, given the first nearly killed you.
+I was willing to be that mitigating factor.”

-“I can’t believe you thought we would be drift compatible,” Newt replies.
+“I can’t believe you thought we would be drift compatible.”
+Newt grins at the ceiling.

-“You are probably the most infuriating person I have ever known,” Hermann says.
+“You’re probably the most infuriating person I’ve ever known,” Hermann says.
 “That is not what I said.”

 “I’m curious,” Hermann says, deciding on a change of subject.
 “How in god’s name were you able to tolerate that MRI?”